Explore Wisconsin on Your ATV | 5 Fun Places for Four-Wheelers

 Off-road motorcycles are also allowed in the park.
 However, riders must purchase county park stickers before riding on trails approved for those vehicles.
 Find out more about this park and the Bay Lake ATV Club on Facebook.
-Check out the video fans of the park made below with music from Wisconsin rock band, The Jetty Boys!
+The park also announced plans for updates and improvements in the near future.
+Check out the local news coverage below for more on that story.

 2. Dyracuse Recreational Park

 South of Wisconsin Rapids, in the Town of Rome, you’ll find 10 miles of ATV track on 334 acres.
 The Dyracuse Recreational Park features Super-Cross and Motocross tracks as well as an area for young ATV riders.

 This ATV park has been around since 1982, and it’s run by the Town of Rome and the Rapid Angels Motorcycle Club.
 The park gets its name from the Dyracuse Mound, a prominent landmark in Adams County.

 The park is open Wednesday through Sunday, May through November.
 Day, seasonal, and family passes are available.
 Or, you can rent the entire park on days when it’s not open to the public.